oxygenhq/oxygen/README.md

 ## OS Specific requirements for building:

 #### Windows:
-* WiX Toolset installed and added to the %PATH%.
 * ```npm --add-python-to-path='true' --debug install --global windows-build-tools``` from ```cmd``` with admin rights.
 * [Optional.
 Required for DB support] Windows SDK